Managing and rectifying bounced emails in your database

 Tick the email addresses you would like to remove and click 'Perform selected action'.

 Clicking 'Continue' will remove the bounced email address from the main email address field for the selected contacts.
 The bounced email address will be retained and visible in the preview pane for these contact records, along with the reason for the email bouncing.

 There is an automatic mechanism on the email server, which puts email addresses that have resulted in permanent failures into a 'Bounced emails' list.
 This means that emails will not be sent to them again.
 Therefore, by clicking 'Perform selected action' you are synchronising your database with the current list of blocked emails on the email server.

-How to locate the contacts with failed addresses
+How to find the contacts with bounced/disabled emails

-This will allow you to locate the Contact records for the 500 responses listed on the page and then export their details or modify them as you require.
+This will allow you to locate the Contact records for the 500 responses listed on the page and to modify them as you require or export their details.